melezhik/outthentic-dsl/intro.md

 Ok, let me say it again - streams are alternative for captures.
 But text blocks works as designed with streams, captures or match_lines functions.
-It's up to which ones to use, it depends on _context_.
+It's up to you which ones to use, it depends on _context_.

 While captures and match_lines relates to the latest expression check which is always single line context stream instead _accumulate_ previously matched lines and _group them per blocks or ranges.

+So:

+* use captures() and match_lines() when you do not care about context ( not inside ranges and blocks )

+* use stream() when you need to present matched data per group context

 ## Ranges